nanoc/nanoc.app/content/docs/tutorial.md

 `lib/`
 : The directory that contains custom Ruby code.

-We’ll revisit all of these later on in the tutorial.
+We’ll revisit these later on in the tutorial.

 Compile the site
 ----------------